What does the MEA do?

 STEVE CONNOLLY (Chair)

 Steve Connolly has been a media educator for more than 20 years.
-Currently Senior Lecturer at the University of Bedfordshire, he previously taught Media and Film Studies in a range of London secondary schools, including a five year stint as a Director of Specialism in a Visual and Media Arts College.
-His current role involves supporting trainee teachers from a range of subject areas and researching a wide range of topics including the role of cognitivism in film education, vocational media education and philosophies of media education.
+Currently Senior Lecturer at Anglia Ruskin University, he previously taught at The University of Bedfordshire and, prior to that, Media and Film Studies in a range of London secondary schools, including a five year stint as a Director of Specialism in a Visual and Media Arts College.
+His research covers a wide range of topics including the role of cognitivism in film education, vocational media education and philosophies.
+In 2021, Steve published his first book ‘The Changing Role of Media in the English Curriculum: Returning to Nowhere’ Steve is The MEA's Chair.

-Melissa has taught Media and Film in a comprehensive School in East London for eighteen years.
+Melissa has taught Media and Film in a comprehensive School in East London for twenty years.
 Over that time she has worked as Head of Vocational Media and Head of Department.
-She is still very much involved in Media teaching in her school but also has wider responsibilities in the Sixth Form.
+She also ran the specialist schools programme which included media arts.
+She is still very much involved in Media teaching in her school which she juggles alongside her role as Director of Sixth Form.
 In addition she has worked on a number of examination board qualifications and she is on the senior examining team for AQA GCSE Media Studies.
 She is the current MEA secretary.

 Jenny Grahame is a founder member of the MEA.
 A longtime media educator in London schools, she worked at the English and Media Centre for 30 years, where she trained media teachers, produced many classroom resources and publications , and launched and edited MediaMagazine for sixteen years.